-Before traveling abroad, make sure you buy travel insurance. I recommend World Nomads as it’s the best for travelers.

 If you don’t want surprises when you reach the airport and you have to pay more money because of the extra weight, then its better to check the weight requirement with your airline before you even start packing.

-You can buy this travel scale to help you weigh your luggage so that it doesn’t exceed the weight requirement
+You can buy this travel scale to help you weigh your luggage so that it doesn’t exceed the weight requirement.
+But before you pack anything, make sure you don’t leave these travel essentials behind.

 12. Download apps required for that specific country